Nav-one/dzScript/README.md

 ## Why I made this

 1. My PC is real bright.
-2. I want to leave my PC running overnight to seed stuff.
+2. I want to leave my PC running overnight for various reasons.
 3. I want to save about 3 seconds by just pressing a button to turn off all the RGB instead of opening OpenRGB manually.
 4. Oh and I have a PowerColor 5700XT GPU - unsupported by OpenRGB.